SergioAlvarezM/Proyecto_de_Memoria/readme.md

 - move_map: Tool that is active when moving the 2D map on the engine.

+There are several actions that are not being considered as tools in the program (like the zoom functionality or the reload functionality).
+This is because they are actions that happens in the moment they are called, and thus, they don't change the state of the program to the future.

 # About the parallel task on the engine

 The engine has implemented two main pipelines to delegate tasks to some time in the future, tasks and parallel tasks.